Kodgo/kodgo.github.io/Balance Tank.md

-Theorycrafting Think Tank
+# Theorycrafting Tank

-Balance Druid
+# Balance Druid

-Abilities
+## Abilities
-Spells
+### Spells
 A brief rundown on spells, fully talented.
-Damage Spells
+#### Damage Spells

 Spell Coefficients-Untalented

-•Starfire
+- Starfire
 The primary spell for Moonkin DPS.
 Benefits from Curse of Shadows and takes full advantage of Nature’s Grace.
 Best scaling of any moonkin DPS spell.
-•Wrath
+- Wrath
 Limited by the global cooldown and extremely mana intensive.
 2.4 changes with haste will reduce the GCD to as low as 1 second, but Nature's Grace procs still do not lower GCDs for subsequent spells.
-•Moonfire
+- Moonfire
 High mana usage, but good DPS
-•Insect Swarm
+- Insect Swarm
 Mana efficient, also significantly reduces damage on the tanks.
 Loses out at high damage levels because of the lower damage coefficient and inability to crit.
-•Hurricane
+- Hurricane
 Helps reduce damage on your tanks (25% slow).
 Does not stack with Thunderclap or Thunderfury.
 A paladin tank should be able to keep things off of you with just a bit of lead.
 Damage capped as of 2.3 Non-DPS Spells
-•Faerie Fire
+- Faerie Fire
 Typically covered by ferals, unless you have points in Improved Faerie Fire.
 As many balance druids are justified a spot because of iFF, this will frequently be part of boss DPS rotations.
-•Cyclone
+- Cyclone
 Though now limited to 20 yards, still a useful PvE CC if used intelligently.
 Subject to Diminishing Returns in PvE as well as PvP, so not a long-term CC ability.
-•Hibernate
+- Hibernate
 Animal CC, quite potent in a limited number of situations.
 No talentable pushback reduction can catch players by surprise if they are used to Control of Nature making CC easier.
-•Entangling Roots
+- Entangling Roots
 Outdoors only, but still a nice (and the only literal) root.
 Chance to break on damage.
 Spell Rotations
-•IS, SF3
+- IS, SF3
 The most Mana-efficient full rank rotation.
 For further mana savings, downranking to Starfire rank 8 gives the best efficiency.
-•IS MF, SF3
+- IS MF, SF3
 Higher Damage, Higher mana usage.
-•MF, SF4+ and variations
+- MF, SF4+ and variations
 Used with the 2pc t6 bonus and/or high levels of spell haste.
-•MF, Wrath*8 and MF,IS,Wrath*7
+- MF, Wrath*8 and MF,IS,Wrath*7
 High DPS, high mana consumption.
 Best for brief encounters, those with pushback [1], and when CoS is unavailable and not constrained by mana.
-•Mash Starfire
+- Mash Starfire
 Another spell "rotation" acceptable at high levels of haste if debuff slots are scarce.
 High DPS, reasonably high mana consumption.
 To achieve maximum DPS for a given cycle, you should account for latency in your cast bar.
 Cast bar mods like